cournape/Bento/doc/source/hacking.rst

 ..
 Version: 0.0.2

-Toydist is currently split into two parts: a core API to parse the package description into a simple object API, and a commands API which gives a command line interface to bento.
+Bento is currently split into two parts: a core API to parse the package description into a simple object API, and a commands API which gives a command line interface to bento.